Virtual Campus

 • Without the physical presence of an instructor, it is the student’s responsibility to contact their instructors with questions and requests for clarification.

 There are various ways to take classes other than in-person.
 These are referred to as modalities or modes of instruction.
-Virtual Campus classes are identified with the words "Online" or “Optional,” or "Hybrid" in the class listings.

 Out of State Students